 COLORADO SCIENCE AND ENGINEERING FAIR TOP AWARDS

-ISEF was Milena Pastore, Monte Vista High School in Monte Vista, grade 10, for the project Welcome to the Collembola Cafe.
-Awarded third place for best project and winner of an all-expense paid trip to observe at the Intel ISEF was Thomas Liu, Cherry Creek High School in Greenwood Village, grade 12, for the project Mathematical Modeling of Fringe Patterns from Double Stars.
+The top two Senior Division project exhibitors (individual) won a trip to compete in the Intel International Science and Engineering Fair held in Detroit, MI May 7 - 13, 2000.
+First place went to Ryan Patterson, Central High School in Grand Junction, grade 10, for the project Sleuthbot: A Robotic Search Tool.
+Second place went to Milena Pastore, Monte Vista High School in Monte Vista, grade 10, for the project Welcome to the Collembola Cafe.
+The third place winner, awarded an all-expense paid trip to observe at the Intel ISEF, was Thomas Liu, Cherry Creek High School in Greenwood Village, grade 12, for the project Mathematical Modeling of Fringe Patterns from Double Stars.

 The winner of the Ralph F. Desch Memorial Technical Writing Award was Pavan Sekhar from Cherry Creek High School in Greenwood Village, grade 12, for the project Phytoextraction and Rhizofiltration of Toxic Metals.